shiveshc/CRF_Cell_ID/Readme.md

 Enter thresh_parameter value between 0-100.
 Higher values for detecting few but brightest cells -
 ```

-Here the thresh parameter is input parameter for segmenting cells.
-We'll set it as 99.98 as the value.
-This will generate an output image that shows the initialized means of gaussian mixture components.
+Here the thresh parameter is an input parameter for segmenting cells which is used for initializing the means of gaussian mixture components.
+We'll set try 99.95 as the value.
+This will generate an output image that shows detected cells

 <img src = "extra/thresh_param_1.jpg" width=50% >